IIIF/api/source/api/presentation/3.0/index.md

 This section describes the _RECOMMENDED_ request and response interactions for the API.
 The REST and simple HATEOAS approach is followed where an interaction will retrieve a description of the resource, and additional calls may be made by following links obtained from within the description.
 All of the requests use the HTTP GET method; creation and update of resources is not covered by this specification.

+### 6.1 URI Recommendations

+While any URI is technically acceptable for any of the resources in the API, there are several best practices for designing the URIs for the resources.

+* The URI _SHOULD_ use the HTTPS scheme, not HTTP.
+* The URI _SHOULD NOT_ include query parameters or fragments.
+* Once published, they _SHOULD_ be as persistent and unchanging as possible.
+* Special characters _MUST_ be encoded.

-###  6.1.
+###  6.2.
 Requests

-Clients _MUST NOT_ construct resource URIs by themselves, instead they _MUST_ follow links from within retrieved descriptions.
+Clients _MUST NOT_ attempt to construct resource URIs by themselves, instead they _MUST_ follow links from within retrieved descriptions or elsewhere.

-###  6.2.
+###  6.3.
 Responses

 The format for all responses is JSON, as described above.
+The different requirements for which resources _MUST_ provide a response is summarized in [Appendix A][appendixa-prezi30].
+While some resources do not require their URI to provide the description, it is good practice if possible.

 The HTTP `Content-Type` header of the response _SHOULD_ have the value "application/ld+json" (JSON-LD) with the `profile` parameter given as the context document: `http://iiif.io/api/presentation/3/context.json`.